themaaz32/linkify-text/README.md

 # LinkifyText
- LinkifyText Widget allow to highlight links in Text.
+ LinkifyText Widget allows to highlight links in Text.
 It further allow navigation, link opening on browser, on tapping highlighted link.

 # Code Example